flynx/proxmox-utils/README.md

 Both networks are provided DNS and DHCP services by the `ns` CT.

-Services on both networks are connected to the outside world (WAN) via a NAT router implemented by the `gate` CT (`iptables`).
+Services on either network are connected to the outside world (WAN) via a NAT router implemented by the `gate` CT (`iptables`).

 The `gate` CT also implements a reverse proxy ([`traefik`](https://traefik.io/traefik/)),